gmazoyer/looking-glass/README.md

   * Configurable list of routers
   * Tweakable interface (title, logo, footer)
   * Log all commands in a file
+  * Customizable output with regular expressions

+And here is a list of what this looking glass should be able to do in the
+future:

+  * Support of Cisco, Quagga, BIRD and more routers
+  * Support of various authentication types
+  * Configurable list of allowed commands
+  * More customizable interface

 Configuration
 -------------